zavolanlab/mirflowz/pipeline_documentation.md

     - `lib_dict`: Dictionary of arbitrary condition names (keys) and library names to aggregate alignment pileups for (values; MUST correspond to names in samples table) (default: None)
+    - `sort_by`: ASCII-style alignment pileups can be sorted by the first nucleotide's position from left-to-right ('position') or by counts in descending order ('counts') (default: 'position')
 - **Output**
   - Empty text file (`.txt`)